18840838683/NER/README.md

 # NER
-Don't love me and get no results unless you spend your hands shaking me
+Don't love me and get no results unless your flower hands swing better than me